-The configuration menu controls preset functions in the radio.
+The configuration menu provides access to preset functions within the radio.

-To access the menu, press and hold MENU until a beep is heard.
-Selected menu options are displayed to the left of the channel display.
-Briefly press MENU to step through the available menu options.
-Rotate the Channel control (or press the ▲ or ▼ keys) to change the selected menu option.

-After viewing or making changes, briefly press the PTT to exit the menu (or simply wait a few seconds for the menu function to time-out).
+To access the menu press and hold the MENU key until a beep is heard.
+Selected menu options are displayed to the right of the channel display.
+Briefly press the MENU key to step through the available menu options.
+Rotate the Channel control to change the selected menu option.
+After viewing or making changes, briefly press the PTT to exit the menu (or simply wait for the menu to time-out).